 CellML is intended to support the definition of models of cellular and subcellular processes.
-CellML facilitates the re-use of models and parts of models by using a component-based architecture.
+CellML facilitates the reuse of models and parts of models by using a component-based architecture.
 Models are split into logical sub-parts called components that are connected together to form a model.

-CellML separates the specification of the underlying mathematics of a model from a particular implementation of the model's solution.
-This makes a model independent of a particular operating system or programming language, and allows modellers to easily integrate parts of other peoples' models into their own models.
+CellML separates the specification of the underlying mathematics of a model from the implementation of the model's solution.
+This makes a model independent of a particular operating system or programming language and allows modellers to easily integrate parts of other peoples' models into their own models.
 CellML also allows the generation of equations for publishing from the same definition upon which the solution method is based, removing inconsistencies between the model and associated results in academic papers, and allowing others to reliably reproduce these results.

 The scope of the CellML language is specifically limited to the definition of model structure.
 All other types of information that modellers need or want to include in a model document are incorporated using other languages.
 For instance, mathematics is included in CellML documents using Mathematical Markup Language (MathML).
-Metadata may be included using the Resource Description Framework and the Dublin Core Metadata Element Set.
+Metadata may be included using the Resource Description Framework.